Keto shirataki mac and cheese is made with shirataki rice. It is cheesy, gooey and comforting, and the perfect solution for comfort food cravings!

 In this keto shirataki mac and cheese, the traditional elbow macaroni is replaced with shirataki rice.
 It’s delicious, cheesy and buttery.

 Can you eat shirataki noodles on the keto diet?

 Yes!
 Shirataki noodles are made of konjac root.
 They’re almost 100% pure fiber so you can count them as zero-carb.
-Which means that this keto shirataki mac and cheese is the perfect solution for those craving the classic comfort food but unwilling to eat a high carb diet.
+This means that this recipe is the perfect solution for those craving the classic comfort food but unwilling to eat a high carb diet.